yihong1120/Traffic-Report-Android/README.md

 2. **Advanced Image Recognition**: Implementation of YOLOv8 for effective license plate recognition.
 3. **OCR Capabilities**: Automatic extraction of data from images for violation parameters.
 4. **Secure Cloud Database**: Store and manage data in a cloud-based SQL database.
-5. **Interactive Mapping**: Utilize Google Maps API for a visual representation of traffic incidents.
+5. **Interactive Mapping**: Utilise Google Maps API for a visual representation of traffic incidents.

 ## Contributing
 We welcome your contributions!
 Please refer to our contribution guidelines for detailed instructions on how to participate.